 Criteria JORC Code explanation Commentary derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+This technique is industry standard for nickel and considered appropriate.
+Certified Reference Material (Standards) and blanks are submitted with batches (1 in every 25 samples).
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 All data is checked internally for correctness by senior DKM geological and corporate staff.
 All data is collected via Ocris software and uploaded into the DKM Datashed Database following validation.
 No twinned holes have been drilled to date.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-All location points are collected using a handheld GPS in MGA 94 - Zone 51 Downhole surveying (azimuth and dip of the drillhole) of diamond drillholes was measured by the drilling contractors using an Axis Champ Gyro.
-A topographic surface has been created from airborne geophysical data.
-Drillholes are corrected to this surface.
+Holes were located using a Stonex S900A Differential GPS - in MGA 94 - Zone 51 Downhole surveying (azimuth and dip of the drillhole) of diamond drillholes was measured by the drilling contractors using an Axis North Seeking Gyro.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Holes are drilled at various spacing depending upon the holes drilled previously in the area of interest.
 Hole spacing is appropriate for drilling at this stage.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-The orientation of the geology and mineralization at Rosie is steeply dipping to the south and striking NNW to W.

-Criteria JORC Code explanation Commentary Sample security The measures taken to ensure sample security.
+The orientation of the geology and mineralization at Rosie is steeply dipping to the south and striking NNW to W. Sample security The measures taken to ensure sample security.
 Chain of custody is managed by company representatives and is considered appropriate.
-All samples are bagged in a tied numbered calico bag, grouped into larger polyweave bags and cable tied.
+All samples are bagged in a tied numbered

+Criteria JORC Code explanation Commentary calico bag, grouped into larger polyweave bags and cable tied.
 Polyweave bags are placed into larger bulky bags with a sample submission sheet and tied shut.
 Consignment note and delivery address details are written on the side of the bag and delivered to Toll in Laverton.
-The bags are delivered directly to Intertek in Maddington, WA who are NATA accredited for compliance with ISO/IEC17025:2005.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
-No external audits or reviews have been conducted apart from internal company review.
+The bags are delivered directly to Intertek in Kalgoorlie, WA who are NATA accredited for compliance with ISO/IEC17025:2005.
+Audits or reviews The results of any audits or reviews of sampling tech niques and data. • No external audits or reviews have been conducted apart from internal company review.